 - A thorough dental health check once a year

-- To budget for these appointments, ask about our Maintenance Plan which also offers worldwide dental accident insurance (see price list for details)
+- To budget for these appointments, ask about our Maintenance Plan which also offers a Worldwide Emergency Assistance Scheme (see price list for details)

 In addition to our primary role in looking after the health of teeth and gums we routinely screen for signs of other problems.
 Mouth ulcers, for example, are a common complaint, which can be helped by avoiding certain foodstuffs, such as fizzy drinks and chocolate.
 Vitamin B1 and B6 can alleviate the symptoms (but, strangely, multi-vitamins appear to aggravate the condition!).
 We can advise you on these and other minor ailments.